 The Backlight also known as a ‘hair light’, ‘the kicker’ or a ‘Rim light‘ is the final piece to the 3 point lighting puzzle.
 While the first two light sources are meant to enhance the visual feedback of the subject’s face and what they are doing.
 The backlight is there, to provide a soft glow on the back of the subject body, back and hair.

 The backlight is placed behind the subject, yet is always paced out of the shot.
-Most cinematographers will place the backlight on the opposite side to the key light, however, the placement of the backlight is usually more dependant to where it can be best placed without being seen.
+Most cinematographers will place the backlight on the opposite side to the main light, however, the placement of the backlight is usually more dependant to where it can be best placed without being seen.
 It is important that the backlight is actually behind the subject and does not spill around their face.
 If you are finding it difficult to hide the backlight you can always hide it with the subject themselves, that’s right, hide the light directly behind the subject!

-Strength and Intensity
+Strength and Intensity:

-Unlike the key light and fill light the backlight can be a hard light, and should match the strength of the fill light.
+Unlike the key or main light and fill light the backlight can be a hard light, and should match the strength of the fill light.
 If the backlight is too soft it will curve around the edge of the subject’s face and wreck your shot.
 Make sure that the light strong enough to do its job, but don’t over-do the intensity.

 Benefits of using a Backlight?

 I would argue that a backlight is possibly the biggest difference between an good looking video and an awesome looking video.
-Having some amount of backlight on your subject allows you to separate your interview subject from the background behind them.
+Having some amount of backlight on your subject allows you to separate your video interview subject from the background behind them.
 When it comes to making videos look professional, separation between subject and background is crux!